By Dr. McKenzie Nisbet, ND

 USE NATURE – Go for a walk, run or bike ride outside.
 On nice days do your workout on your deck/lawn/balcony.

 Use your RESOURCES.
-Does your work out studio offer online recordings, does your trainer do virtual training, does your class instructor offer live video classes (you and your friends could do a live virtual class together)?
+Does your work out studio offer online recordings, does your trainer do virtual training, does your class instructor offer live video classes?

 Get your FAMILY INVOLVED.
 Take turns picking the outdoor activity – play 2-on-2 basketball, throw a ball around, play hop scotch.